 Coffee is a prime carrier of caffeine, an intense stimulant for the central nervous system.
 This compound is responsible for a number of the drink’s benefits, but also many of its faults.
 In his book Coffee and Health, Gerard Derby presented research that linked high doses of caffeine to enlarged thyroid glands in lab rats.

-In addition, high levels of caffeine increases cortisol production.
+In addition, high levels of caffeine increase cortisol production.
 This boost provides a temporary high of energy by activating our stress response.
-Constant or extended release of this stress hormone leaves the adrenals and immune system in a continuous state of exhaustion.
+Constant or extended-release of this stress hormone leaves the adrenals and immune system in a continuous state of exhaustion.
 Sustained stress can also lead to weight gain, sleeping issues, and ultimately a terrible crash.

 Those with hypothyroidism are likely familiar with symptoms such as digestive issues, heart palpitations, nervousness or shakiness, and poor sleep.
 Interestingly enough those who are over-caffeinated or have difficulty breaking down coffee, also known as “slow metabolizers,” share these same symptoms.
 Those who have been diagnosed with hypothyroidism may want to reduce their caffeine and coffee intake in order to reduce the likelihood of these symptoms occurring and thereby acquire a better understanding of what specifically is causing them.